gm1wkr/gm1wkr/README.md

 I am looking forward to gaining comfort with tooling that languages like Java use as well as learning to leverage the amazing features of modern IDE's to produce well written code efficiently.

 Learning the fundamentals of Java has changed my mindset and allowed me a deeper understanding of programming languages and the development process as a whole.
-I am very keen to take these oppertunities and learn a new statically typed languages like C# and/or Go, Rust or C++ (choices, choices!).
+I am very keen to take these oppertunities and learn a new statically typed language like C# and/or Go, Rust or C++ (choices, choices, choices!).